 Or something terrible.

 From the sky, it all looked intriguing and yet alien.
-Yesterday morning, she had been at Gryphon Park—now she was part way around the world.
+Yesterday morning, she had been home, at Gryphon Park—now she was part way around the world.
 It had not been a hard trip.
 Her parents had taken her to London, along with Peter and Laurel, her older brother and sister, and the three children had stepped through a Travel Glass—which turned out to be a really big version of the Walking Glasses they used to get around town.

 After that, it had been a simple matter of stepping through a second glass that exited in a cottage near the dock along the Hudson River, where the ferry, the Pollepel II, picked them up to carry them to Roanoke Island.

 The trip had not been difficult, but it had been disorientating.
-The worst part, the part that made her chest clench even now, as she soared on her broom, had been leaving Sandra behind.
+The worst part, the part that made her chest clench, as she soared on her broom, had been leaving Sandra behind.
 For years, Rachel had imagined she would arrive at Roanoke for the first time holding her oldest sister’s hand.
 All those years, as she had watched Sandra leave for school each autumn, she had never bothered to do the math.
 Otherwise, it would have been obvious long ago that, by the time she was old enough to come to school, Sandra would already have graduated.

 She was very small and very young.
 She was also extremely intelligent.
 She knew a great many things people twice her age did not.
 She had inherited her mother’s perfect memory.
-She only had to encounter a fact once, and she knew it forever.
-Because of this and her general scholarly prowess, she had been invited to come to Roanoke Academy a year early.
+She had only to encounter a fact once, and she knew it forever.
+Because of this and her scholarly prowess, she had been invited to come to Roanoke Academy a year early.

 She knew a tremendous amount about a great many things, but it was never enough.
 There was always some intriguing fact, some tantalizing notion, some fascinating concept that hovered just out of her reach.
 She was determined not to let any unlearned bit of knowledge escape her.